 Educational Venues for Sharing Your Research

 Great Smoky Mountains Institute at Tremont—Tremont is a residential education center within the Smokies on the Tennessee side, working with middle and high school, college, teacher, and continuing learning audiences.
 Given enough advance scheduling, they can often find an appropriate audience that would benefit from interacting with researchers.

 Smoky Mountains Field School—The field school offers a full schedule of workshops, hikes, and adventures for families and adults.
 Programs are frequently held on weekends and cover various aspects of natural and cultural history, including wildflowers, fireflies, black bears, Cherokee history, and orienteering.
 Programs run from four hours to two days.
 The Field School is an educational outreach program of the University of Tennessee and seeks subject matter experts, such as park researchers, to serve as program instructors.
 Program fees vary.
 For more information, call (865) 974-0150.

 Spring Wildflower Pilgrimage—The Spring Wildflower Pilgrimage is an annual five-day event in Great Smoky Mountains National Park consisting of a variety of wildflower, fauna, and natural history walks, motorcades, photographic tours, art classes, and indoor seminars.
 Researchers are invited to lead walks or give seminars for the public on their areas of specialty.
 Most programs are outdoors in Great Smoky Mountains National Park, while indoor offerings are held in various venues throughout Gatlinburg, Tennessee.
 For more information, call (865) 436-7318 extension 222.

-for the Appalachian Highlands Science Learning Center coordinates a number of teacher training workshops and other science education trainings throughout the year.
+Other Teacher Trainings—The Park Education Coordinator coordinates a number of teacher training workshops and other science education trainings throughout the year.
 She would be happy to discuss having researchers present their work at one of these venues.

 Citizen Science Best Practices Manual Published—We are proud to announce that the "Directors Guide to Best Practices on Citizen Science" was recently published through the Association of Nature Center Administrators.
 This monograph is an outgrowth of a 2003 Citizen Science Forum held at the Great Smoky Mountains Institute at Tremont.
 It is a collective effort from a variety of citizen science program managers highlighting how to plan and implement a citizen science program.
-For more information, see the Association for Nature Center Administrators
+For more information, see the Association for Nature Center Administrators website.

 Great Smoky Mountains Institute at Tremont - Tremont is a residential education center within the Smokies near Townsend, TN.
 They commonly have summer research interns (high school and college students), education groups throughout the year, backcountry summer camping groups, volunteers and an energetic staff that may be able to assist you with data collection throughout the year.
 Please contact one of their naturalists for assistance.

 Volunteers—The Appalachian Highlands Science Learning Center and many of its partners, including Discover Life in America, maintain lists of volunteers willing and able to assist with research projects.
 If a researcher can identify his/her needs for us, we will do our best to recruit the best volunteers to meet them.

 High School Research Assistants Program—Each summer, the Appalachian Highlands Science Learning Center hires local high school students to assist researchers in the field.
 Students are National Park Service employees, supervised by the researchers and a park coordinator, and work on the North Carolina side of the Smokies or the southern part of the Blue Ridge Parkway.
-Interns will have to live within commuting distance of the park and be North Carolina residents.
-If you would like more information on becoming a research assistant, please contact the education coordinator
+Interns will have to live within commuting distance of the Park.
+If you would like more information on becoming a research assistant, please contact the education coordinator.

-If you are a researcher and you would like to have research interns assigned to your project, please contact the science coordinator
+If you are a researcher and you would like to have research interns assigned to your project, please contact the science coordinator.

 The high school internship project has been funded through a generous grant from Friends of the Smokies and Toyota, USA.
 Additional funds are provided by the National Park Service's Youth Partnership Program (YPP).